 - Panorama Settings: Device > Setup > Management (settings configured on the firewall to connect to Panorama)

 - Panorama Settings: Panorama > Setup > Management (settings configured on Panorama for its connection to firewalls)

 Enter a host name (up to 31 characters).
 The name is case-sensitive and must be unique.
 Use only letters, numbers, spaces, hyphens, and underscores.

 If you don’t enter a value, PAN-OS® uses the firewall model (for example, PA-5050_2) as the default.

 Optionally, you can configure the firewall to use a hostname that a DHCP server provides.
 See Accept DHCP server-provided Hostname (Firewall only).

-Enter the Fully Qualified Domain Name (FQDN) of the firewall (up to 31 characters).
+Enter the network domain name for the firewall (up to 31 characters).